wingify/wingify.github.io/_posts/2013-09-2-scaling-with-queues.markdown

 <p>A/B testing of existing and new architecture</p>
 </div>

-Based on results, we migrated to the new pipeline based on RabbitMQ.
+Based on [results](http://ldr.io/1565jPu) against a 1G DigitalOcean instance like for the first model and against the A/B comparision of existing pipeline in realtime, we migrated to the new pipeline based on RabbitMQ.
 There were other issues of HA, redundancy and failover that were addressed in this migration.
 The new architecture ensures no single point of failure and has mechanisms to recover from failure and fault.